openstack/security-doc/security-guide-rst/source/identity/authentication.rst

 Invalid login attempts
 ~~~~~~~~~~~~~~~~~~~~~~

-..
-TODO (pdesai) fix link to introduction by adding link to Attack Types

 The Identity service does not provide a method to limit access to
 accounts after repeated unsuccessful login attempts.
 A pattern of
 repetitive failed login attempts is generally an indicator of
-brute-force attacks (refer to :doc:`../introduction`).
-This type of
+brute-force attacks (refer to
+:doc:`../introduction/security-boundaries-and-threats`).
+This type
-attack is more prevalent in public cloud deployments.
+of attack is more prevalent in public cloud deployments.

 Prevention is possible by using an external authentication system that
 blocks out an account after some configured number of failed login